mamba-org/vscode-micromamba/README.md

 ## The Aim

-Convenient way to install development tools in VSCode workspaces from [conda-forge](https://conda-forge.org) with [micromamba](https://mamba.readthedocs.io).
+Provide a convenient way to install developer tools in VSCode workspaces from [conda-forge](https://conda-forge.org) with [micromamba](https://mamba.readthedocs.io).
 Get NodeJS, Go, Rust, Python or JupyterLab installed by running a single command.

 Inspired by [Robocorp](https://robocorp.com) RPA developer tools: